 Some broken bones require an operation to aid healing; others get better on their own.
-Sometimes a fracture needs to be immobilised (or kept still) for a period of time, but with other fractures this isn’t necessary.
+Sometimes, a fracture needs to be immobilised (or kept still) for a period of time but, with other fractures, this isn’t necessary.
 Here are three common fractures that can be caused by osteoporosis, how they are treated and how healing is promoted.

 A plaster cast will usually be applied in hospital to stabilise the break and aid healing.
 A hospital stay will not usually be necessary.
 The plaster cast will stay on until the bone has healed, usually for about six weeks.
 You will be advised about appropriate exercises to help strengthen your muscles and get back to normal activities.

-Occasionally an operation may be needed to re-align and stabilise the bones.
-Sometimes wires are used to hold the bones in position and a partial cast is applied in the operating theatre.
+Occasionally, an operation may be needed to re-align and stabilise the bones.
+Sometimes, wires are used to hold the bones in position and a partial cast is applied in the operating theatre.
 After a few days, when the swelling has gone down, a full cast is applied.

 Broken hips most commonly occur in people over 75 years of age who fall directly onto their hip.
-An operation is normally required to fix or replace the upper end of the thigh bone that has broken (see photos opposite).
-Your surgeon will want to repair the break as soon as possible, but this may be delayed if you have a urine or chest infection, low levels of red blood cells (anaemia) or heart problems.
+An operation is normally required to fix or replace the upper end of the thigh bone that has broken (see photos below).
+Your surgeon will want to repair the break as soon as possible but this may be delayed if you have a urine or chest infection, low levels of red blood cells (anaemia) or heart problems.
 You will either have a general anaesthetic or an injection into your spine to completely numb the lower half of your body.

 The quicker you get up after surgery, the more successful your recovery is likely to be as this reduces your risk of problems such as a chest infection and clotting issues.
-You will usually be up and out of bed the next day with the help of a physiotherapist and a walking frame, and gradually become more mobile as the days progress.
+You will usually be up and out of bed the next day with the help of a physiotherapist and a walking frame and gradually become more mobile as the days progress.
 After the operation you will have regular, strong pain-relieving injections or a patient-controlled analgesia pump, which provides a pain-relieving drug straight into a vein.
 This allows you to control your pain by giving yourself safe amounts of medicine.

 If you were already quite frail before breaking your hip, you may need a period of rehabilitation after your operation so that you can go home safely.
 The length of stay in hospital can be between five days and three weeks.
 A physiotherapist should give you specific advice about appropriate exercises to help with your recovery.